-After both effects of the solo tile have been carried out, the Wise Eminence moves His ship along the river.
-The rules applying to him are the same as in the game with multiple players.
-However, he never lets steps go to waste - unless His ship is moved onto the last river space.
+After both effects of the solo tile have been carried out, the Wise Eminence moves their ship along the river.
+The rules applying to them are the same as in the game with multiple players.
+However, they never let steps go to waste - unless their ship is moved onto the last river space.